LAPKT-dev/LAPKT-public/developersguide/doxygen.md

 @tableofcontents

 We use [Doxygen](https://www.doxygen.nl/manual/docblocks.html) for source code documentation, including class hierarchy diagrams.
 We recommend the developers to extensively comment their code using Doxygen format which is used to automatically generate a highly useful source code documentation.
+You can also refer the coding style on this [CMU website](https://www.cs.cmu.edu/~410/doc/doxygen.html).

 In general, we use following syntax for commentary, but any Doxygen compatible syntax can be used.

 ## C++ Documentation